 Alan M. Bennett was subject to an Employment Agreement with HRB, whereby effective November 20, 2007 through May 20, 2008 he was employed as the interim Chief Executive Officer of the Company.
 The Bennett Agreement provided for, among other things, a base salary; a guaranteed bonus (unless he was terminated for "cause" or voluntarily terminated his employment prior to the expiration of the Bennett Agreement); a stock option to purchase shares of the Company's Common Stock granted on the effective date; and other fringe benefits that may be provided from time to time.
-Pursuant to the Bennett Agreement, the Company also provided on a tax "grossed up" basis (i) reasonable and customary furnished housing to Mr. Bennett while in Kansas City in connection with the Company's business and (ii) use of the Company also reimbursed Mr. Bennett for rental car expenses while Mr. Bennett was at the Company's headquarters in connection with the Company's business and provided Mr. Bennett with other customary health and employment benefits.
+Pursuant to the Bennett Agreement, the Company also provided on a tax "grossed up" basis (i) reasonable and customary furnished housing to Mr. Bennett while in Kansas City in connection with the Company's business and (ii) use of the Company's Net Jet share to Mr. Bennett and his family for one round trip per week between Mr. Bennett's Connecticut or Florida residences and Kansas City.
+The Company also reimbursed Mr. Bennett for rental car expenses while Mr. Bennett was at the Company's headquarters in connection with the Company's business and provided Mr. Bennett with other customary health and employment benefits.